centraldedados/datacentral/README.md

 Data Central
 ============

 This is a lightweight platform to easily publish and distribute datasets.
+It was created to be the base for [Central de Dados](http://centraldedados.pt), a repository of data packages related to Portugal.

 It uses Open Knowledge's excellent Data Packages specification as a common format to provide datasets.
 See the [Frictionless Data